ymoslem/DesktopTranslator/README.md

 <kbd> ![DesktopTranslator](img/DesktopTranslator_M2M-100.png)

 To use M2M-100 models in DesktopTranslator, please follow these steps:
-1. Download one the CTranslate2 version of the M2M-100 models:
+1. Download one of the M2M-100 models, converted to the CTranslate2 format:
     a.
 [M2M-100 418M-parameter model](https://pretrained-nmt-models.s3.us-west-2.amazonaws.com/CTranslate2/m2m100/m2m100_ct2_418m.zip); smaller and faster, but sometimes less accurate; or
     b.
 [M2M-100 1.2B-parameter model](https://pretrained-nmt-models.s3.us-west-2.amazonaws.com/CTranslate2/m2m100/m2m100_ct2_12b.zip); bigger and somehow slower, but sometimes more accurate.
 2. Extract the *.zip arhieve of the model you downloaded.
 3. In DesktopTranslator, click the <kbd>CTranslate2 Model</kbd> button, and select the `m2m100_418m` or `m2m100_12b` folder.
 4. Click the <kbd>SentencePiece Model</kbd> button, and from the same model folder, select `sentencepiece.model`.
 5. **Important:** From the <kbd>M2M-100</kbd> dropdown list, select the target language to which you want to translate.
 This step is different between M2M-100 and some other models.
 M2M-100 models require a language code prefix.
 For other models that do not require this, keep the "None" option.
 6. The default <kbd>Beam Size</kbd> is 3.
 You can increase it to 5, which can be slower, but sometimes results in better translation quality.
-7. In the left input text-area, type some text in any language or your choice or use the <kbd>File</kbd> menu \> <kbd>Open...</kbd> to open a *.txt file.
+7. In the left input text-area, type some text in any language or your choice of use the <kbd>File</kbd> menu \> <kbd>Open...</kbd> to open a *.txt file.
 8. Click the <kbd>Translate</kbd> button.

 ## [Optional] Build Windows Installer